nemild/cli_for_full_stack/README.md

 ssh hostname "cd abc && ls -lah" # ssh then run command ssh -D 1234 hostname # use hostname as a SOCKS proxy on localhost:1234 ssh -f -N -R 8888:example.com:80 username@remote_host

+ssh -L # specify that the given port on the local side should be forwarded to port on remote side ssh -R #

 # Can suspend a session by pressing 1.
 Enter 2. ~ 3.
 CTRL-Z
 # Tilde (~) lets you send commands to SSH